discordianfish/docker-ghost/README.md

                       -e URL=http://example.com -e DB_DATABASE=ghost <image-name>

+## Mail configuration
+Unfortunately Ghost doesn't support direct SMTP mailing, so you need a relay.
+This Docker image will read MAIL_HOST, MAIL_SERVICE, MAIL_USER and MAIL_PASS to setup mailing.

 ## Using custom config
 If you like to use a completely different config, you can bind mount your own config: